Skip to main content

 Dir.
 Chuck Russell

 Demonic child-killer Freddy Krueger returns to haunt the dreams of the teenagers of Springwood, this time turning his murderous attention to the residents of a psychiatric hospital.
-What he doesn’t count on though is the return of Nancy Thompson, the first teenager to ever defeat him, who teaches the youngsters how to hone their dream powers to try and defeat him.
+What he doesn’t count on though is the return of Nancy Thompson, the first teenager to ever defeat him, who teaches the youngsters how to hone their dream powers to try and destroy him.

 “Sleep.
 Those little slices of death, how I loathe them.”*

 While a big success at the box office, A Nightmare on Elm Street 2 was panned by critics and fans of the original.
 Head of New Line Bob Shaye wanted to try and bring Freddy Krueger back for another outing.
 Once again he approached Wes Craven, writer and director of the original film, who declined to helm the project as he was working on Deadly Blessing.
 However, Craven saw this as an opportunity to have some creative input to an ongoing series which he believed had already veered into lacklustre quality, and he submitted a treatment to New Line which expanded some of the ideas he addressed in the first film.
-Craven’s concept centred on the ‘dream warriors’, a group of highly troubled but gifted teenagers who are able to master certain powers in their dreams and unite to fight Freddy Krueger (Robert Englund).
+Craven’s concept centred on the 'dream warriors', a group of highly troubled but gifted teenagers who are able to master certain powers in their dreams and unite to fight Freddy Krueger (Robert Englund).
 This concept would eventually ground the subsequent movies and influence the direction they would take.
 Craven wrote the screenplay with Bruce Wagner and they set the story in a juvenile psychiatric hospital.
 The character of Nancy Thompson (Heather Langenkamp) from the original film returns; now all grown up, and working as a specialist in sleeping disorders.
 Also returning to reprise his role from the original film was John Saxon, who played Nancy’s father Sheriff Thompson, now a reclusive alcoholic.
-A few other familiar faces populate the story, including Patricia Arquette in her first film role, and Lawrence Fishburne.
+A few other familiar faces populate the story, including Lawrence Fishburne in a minor role, and Patricia Arquette in her first feature film starring role.

 New Line favoured a few of Craven’s ideas, but ultimately turned to Chuck Russell to re-write the script and direct.
 Russell recruited Frank Darabont (who would go on to direct The Shawshank Redemption and The Green Mile) to help with rewrites.
 This caused a few problems between the studio and Craven.
 Round about the time the screenplay for A Nightmare on Elm Street was circulating Hollywood, Russell had written a film called Dreamscape, which Craven believed had ripped off his then still unproduced film, and scuppered his chances of finding a studio to produce it.
 Craven had originally suggested the third instalment take the form of a prequel exploring the origins of Freddy Krueger, and the final screenplay actually delves into and expands the background of Krueger, fuelling the subsequent mythology of the series.
 He’s revealed to be the ‘bastard son of a hundred maniacs’, as his mother, Amanda, was a nun who worked in an asylum where she was raped by the inmates after being accidently locked in.
 He’s described as an ‘unquiet spirit, an abomination to man and to God’, whose earthly remains must be laid to rest in hallowed ground.